 We used hair from one donor

-The hair was sourced from ethical sources (the women was paid reasonably for her hair)
+The hair was sourced from ethical sources (the women were paid reasonably for her hair)

 The hair was then treated to remove lice and other diseases with high quality chemical (so you won't get a funky processed smell)

 And the hair was aligned so that each individual strand of hair is facing the same direction (roots are with roots, and tips are with tips)

 When investing in a good human hair wig you want to make sure your source passes these 4 hair quality checks.
 Don't be afraid to ask questions.

 The process and time it takes to construct a wig is another major cost factor.
 If your wig has a full lace cap, your looking at least 40 hours of ventilating work.
 And that's on a standard lace cap.
 Add a monofilament or silk base and the time can as much as triple.
 Add anything more than 150% density worth of hair, and your adding extra hours.
 Before that the raw hair would need to be prepped.
 Which means the hair has to be organized, cleaned, and colored (solid color).
 After ventilating, we take the wig to our stylist who adds highlights, low lights, baby lights, a color melt or balayage.
 Before the stylist begins dying the wig, she need to test colors, combinations, and strands and then document each and every step, in order to ensure uniformity.